-Notable for his paleoanthropological research on an ancient hominid skeleton nicknamed 'Lucy,' White is also famous for his 1994 discovery of an ancestor of modern day humans known as Ar. ramidus.
+Notable for his paleoanthropological research on an ancient hominid skeleton nicknamed 'Lucy,' White is also famous for his 1994 discovery of an ancestor of modern-day humans known as Ar. ramidus.
+They are 4.4 million years old.

 After completing his undergraduate education at the University of California, Riverside, he earned a doctorate in physical anthropology from the University of Michigan.